iocage/iocage/README.md

 To install subsequent updates: run `make install` as root.

 ##### Ports:
-- Build the port as follow: `cd /usr/ports/sysutils/py3-iocage/ ; make install clean`
+- Build the port as follows: `cd /usr/ports/sysutils/py3-iocage/ ; make install clean`

 *Note: `sysutils/py3-iocage` will conflict with other previous versions of iocage included into the ports tree.
 We suggest you first uninstall any other previous version of iocage prior to install this one.*